foundersandcoders/our-site-v3/src/apprenticeship-guide/employer-faqs.md

 - ### What additional support will you provide after the initial two-month block training?

   1. Regular monthly pastoral care for the apprentice from an assigned mentor
+  1. Regular monthly tutorials for the apprentice
   1. Regular monthly checkins with the employer, or as requested
-  1. Preparation for the end-point assessment
+  1. Preparation for the end-point assessment, starting after 12 months
   1. Additional training in response to employer needs, as requested

-- ### Will there need to be any training in the second year?
+- ### Will there need to be any training after 15 months?

-  If the end-point assessment is not completed within 12 months, then additional training may be desirable and necessary, equivalent to one day per week, to support the apprentice through their end-point assessment.
+  If the end-point assessment is not completed within 15 months, then additional training may be desirable and necessary, equivalent to one day per week, to support the apprentice through their end-point assessment.

 - ### How much does the training cost?